kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Introduction.md

 ## Player Version Managment

 The Mobile Video Player SDKs are native iOS and Android wrapper libraries for the [Web Video Player library](https://vpaas.kaltura.com/documentation/04_Web-Video-Player/Player-Configuration.html).
-We recommend that you will always use the latest version of both the Web Video Player and the native Mobile Player SDKs.
+We recommend using the latest version of both the Web Video Player and the native Mobile Player SDKs.

-* You can upgrade the version of your Web Video Player by using the [Player Studio](https://knowledge.kaltura.com/node/1148#Updating the Player) and clicking upgrade.
+* You can upgrade the version of your Web Video Player by using the [Player Studio](https://knowledge.kaltura.com/node/1148#Updating the Player) and clicking **Upgrade**.
 * To get the latest version of the Mobile Player SDK, always refer to the latest SDK tag on the github repository ([iOS SDK](https://github.com/kaltura/player-sdk-native-ios), [Android SDK](https://github.com/kaltura/player-sdk-native-android)).